maxhumber/gazpacho/README.md

 #### Soup

-The `Soup` object takes an html string and turns it into something parsable:
+The `Soup` object takes an HTML string and turns it into something parsable:

 ```python
 from gazpacho import Soup